open-amt-cloud-toolkit/rpc/CentOS7.md

 Steps below are for CentOS7.

-**The "export PATH=..." for CMake and "scl enable devtoolset-7 bash" must be executed in in the Terminal you are building from; i.e. these are temporary changes which only affect the current Terminal session.**
+**The "export PATH=..." (for CMake and Build Git), and "scl enable devtoolset-7 bash" (for GCC) must be executed in in the Terminal you are building from; i.e. these are temporary changes which only affect the current Terminal session.**

 ## Dependencies